andyatkinson/andyatkinson.github.io/_posts/2024-03-07-postgresfm-podcast-rails-plus-postgres.md

 Subjectively, PostgreSQL feels like the most popular relational database choice for new Rails apps.

-To add a little objectivity, we did bring in the Planet Argon survey with results from 2600 respondents from 2022.
+To add a little objectivity, we did bring in the Planet Argon survey with results from more than 2600 respondents from 2022.

-The 2022 Ruby on Rails Community Survey from Planet Argon[^1] with more than 2,660 responses, in the databases section PostgreSQL took over in 2014 from MySQL as the top choices for being "typically used" and continues to stay there.
+The 2022 Ruby on Rails Community Survey from Planet Argon[^1] responses show that PostgreSQL took over in 2014 from MySQL, as the top choice of being "typically used" as the relational database, and has continued to stay there.

 [^1]: <https://rails-hosting.com/2022/#databases>

 ## What about MySQL and others?

-As far as other open source relational databases, MySQL or MariaDB are very popular for Ruby on Rails apps today, and also Rails apps that started in the 2000s.
-Companies like Shopify, GitHub, Airbnb that famously started on Ruby on Rails in the 2000s all generally started with MySQL and continue to use it, per my understanding of publicly shared tech stack info.
+As far as other open source relational databases, MySQL or MariaDB are popular for Ruby on Rails apps today, and have been since Rails started in the 2000s.
+Companies like Shopify, GitHub, Airbnb that famously adopted Ruby on Rails in the 2000s and continue to use it, all generally started with MySQL and continue to use it.
+For those companies that have invested heavily in performance, sharding,[^2] and other operations, it makes a lot of sense to stick with their relational database.

-There are still benefits for PostgreSQL though.
-Since the use and ongoing investment into Ruby on Rails has happened at these bigger, public, successful companies, engineers there in some cases are paid to work on Rails, or are able to work on Rails at their jobs, besides all the generosity from open source volunteers, and those investments going into Active Record benefit all the supported relational databases.
+The investments these companies have made into Ruby on Rails though still provides benefits to PostgreSQL.

-From Active Record then, PostgreSQL has gained support in the framework for Multiple Databases, including Sharding support via Horizontal Sharding, Read and Write splitting with automatic routing of reads to a replica, at least with basic implementations available natively without additional dependencies.
-The benefit of native framework support is that these features are well tested and well documented.
+From investments into Active Record engineers at those companies have made into open source, PostgreSQL has gained framework support for Multiple Databases, including support for sharding as "Horizontal Sharding," read and write splitting with automatic routing of reads to a replica ("Automatic Role Switching"), and more.

-We can draw lines to those companies by digging into the commit history for Ruby on Rails and Active Record for those features like "Horizontal Sharding." [^3]
+We can see this investment by digging into the commit history for Ruby on Rails and Active Record from engineers at those companies, and for features like Horizontal Sharding. [^3]

 [^2]: <https://github.blog/2021-07-12-adding-support-cross-cluster-associations-rails-7>

 [^3]: <https://edgeguides.rubyonrails.org/active_record_multiple_databases.html#horizontal-sharding>

-Other supported database options are the SQLite relational database for Active Record.
+Other supported relational database options include SQLite.

-Commercial relational databases like Oracle or SQL Server (MS SQL), or non-relational databases like MongoDB or DynamoDB may work with Active Record, but would require adding more dependencies as they’re not natively supported.
+Commercial relational databases like Oracle or SQL Server (MS SQL), or non-relational databases like MongoDB or DynamoDB may work with Active Record, but require additional library code.

 ## How do folks typically query Postgres from a Rails app?